trillobite/jsonHTML/README.md

 toadFish: Generates grid structures for producing complex GUI boxes and structures.

+#####Update Note 03/23/2016!
+After going through the code, the new version of jsonHTML will feature many performance gains, stability, some backwards compatibility, and an alternative syntax for easier use.
+There will also be no need to worry about ID collisions, and ID sizing. jsonHTML will automatically manage ID generation and performance.
+Although jsonHTML will be quite fast out of the box, there will also be ways to tweak it to pull out a little bit more performance.

 #####The example code in this documentation is not always up to date with the latest best methods, they may change in the near future.

 -------------------------------------------------------------------------------------------------------------------------